 GIF emails have become a bolder way to communicate and engage with the customers with its great marketing campaign plan.
 If you are still wondering whether animated GIF emails will work or not, you already have an answer!
 Ofcourse, this does not mean that the email will have an overdose of GIFs.
 Like we take caution with the amount of content we add in an email, same goes for the GIFs.
 These Animated GIF emails have managed to provide better engagement rates than a static image in the same email.

 Pros and Cons of Animated GIFs

-GIF emails allow you to use a series of separated frames that can be put together to create a type of animation.
+GIF emails allow you to use a series of separate frames that can be put together to create a type of animation.
 Animated GIFs have many advantages and a few disadvantages.